Fear Of The Unknown

-Starting a conversation with a stranger, getting trapped in an unfamiliar situation, going to a place for the first time where we have been never before, all make us feel scared.
+Starting a conversation with a stranger, getting trapped in an unfamiliar situation, and going to a place for the first time where we have never been all makes us feel scared.

-We want someone else to solve our life problems and situations that we are unable to understand on our own.
+We want someone else to solve our problems and situations we cannot understand.

-We hesitate to go to a place that is completely unknown to us and to meet a person whom we have never met before, because we have no idea, what’s out there, and what could happen if we explored it all by ourselves.
+We hesitate to go to a place entirely unknown to us and to meet someone we have never met before because we have no idea what’s out there and what could happen if we explore it all by ourselves.

 We fear.